peopledoc/jenkins-epo/doc/yml.rst

  Writing ``jenkins.yml``
 =========================

-``jenkins.yml`` allow developers to define per project configuration of the pipeline.
+``jenkins.yml`` allow developers to define per project configuration of the CI pipeline.
 The ``jenkins.yml`` file provide a mapping of all jobs to manage.
 The special entry ``settings`` allow to overrides some defaults settings.